multi-coop/datami/README.md

   - default: 'en'
   - allowed values: [ 'en', 'fr' ]
   - notes: |
-    This parameters allows you to inject a locale component by componenet.
+    This parameter allows you to inject a locale component by componenet.
     But we'll have a selector to allow the user to apply a locale globally, overiding default injected locales.
 ```